Funding update

 GMF recognizes that many urgent social issues are interrelated, and that climate action and sustainability initiatives need to be designed to ensure fair distribution of benefits and burdens, across all segments of a community and across generations.
 Projects will be assessed on their potential to result in improved socio-economic outcomes and a more equitable distribution of benefits and burdens among the community, for present and future generations.
 While projects can be eligible without incorporating these considerations, preference is given to projects that:

-- Integrate principles of anti-racism, equity, inclusion and reconciliation.
+- Integrate principles of anti-racism, equity, inclusion and Reconciliation.

 - Apply inclusive community engagement practices.